OSQUAREG/Student-Management-API/README.md

 * Then log back in with your credentials.
 * First go to **Departments** and create new department.
 * Go back to **Authentication** and register new users (Students or Teachers) and create new courses as well.
-  ***Note:** For Students, they will be created in the users (having type "student"), students and student records table and given access to log in.
-For Teachers, the will be created in the users (having type "student") and teachers table.*
+  * ***Note:** For Students, they will be created in the users (having type "student"), students and student records table and given access to log in.*
+  * *For Teachers, the will be created in the users (having type "teacher") and teachers table.*
 * Then go ahead to perform other operations like registering students for courses, updating their grades etc.
 * Also log in as a student and try to perform some operations in **Students** namespace that does not require a `student_id` to be passed in to the route URL.